+- Explain basic concepts from theory of science and describe their relevance in public health science. - Compare and contrast population health in different contexts over time from a global health perspective using data on health status, burden of disease and social determinants.
+Relate the changes in health and social determinants to the SDGs.

-- Explain basic concepts from theory of science and describe their relevance in public health science. - Explain key public health concepts and theories used in public health science and discuss how they can be applied in public health work and research. - Analyse and present (in written and orally) population health status over time from a global perspective and reflect upon the importance of different social determinants of health. - Relate the four moral principles of autonomy, beneficence, non maleficence, and justice to public Page 1 of 3 health research and practice.
+- Explain key public health concepts and theories used in public health science and discuss how they can be applied in public health work and research. - Reflect upon the importance of the social determinants of health in relation to equity in health. - Explain major theories pertaining to normative ethics and apply normative principles to ethical dilemmas in public health research and practice.